Restricted Phase Space Thermodynamics of NED-AdS Black Holes: Thermodynamic Processes

 \subsection{$\mu-T$ process}

 For a better understanding of the Hawking-Page transition, we may also check the $\mu-T$ process at fixed $S, \hat{\Phi}$. $T$, as we have discussed earlier, has an extremum which corresponds to a minimum.
 The extremum of $\mu$ on the other hand corresponds to a maximum. $\mu$ is parametrically plotted against $T$.
 Figure \ref{mu T} shows the plot of $\mu/\mu_{ex}-T/T_{ex}$.
-It is again observed that the chemical potential nowhere becomes zero indicating that there are no Hawking-Page phase transition.
+It is again observed that the chemical potential nowhere becomes zero indicating the absence of any Hawking-Page transition.
 This confirms our analysis of the $\mu-C$ process at fixed $S, \hat{\Phi}$ in the previous section.
 Hence we may conclude that the universality of the $\mu-C$ processes does not apply to isovoltage processes.
 The $\mu-C$ processes, as it seems are not understood very well and needs further studies.